 RQ4: To what extent do individuals actively practise identity and reputation building and evaluation online?

 The findings consider three areas of identity building.
 The first is related to the creation and use of online personas and identities.
 This includes an examination of three broad information behaviours that participants use for the portrayal of online identities.
 The second area investigates the use of anonymity and pseudonyms through information sharing – or concealment – practices, as well as some of the motivations behind these behaviours.
-The third and final area presents the ways in which the blurring or merging together of participants’ private and professional selves, as well as their online and offline environments, are used for building identity online.
+The third and final area presents how the blurring or merging of participants’ private and professional selves, as well as their online and offline environments, are used for building identity online.

 I provided handouts to the people who engaged with me during the poster session.
 I was also very pleased that even more people approached me after the session to speak about my research.
 (They were provided with a copy of the handout, too.)

 Whilst my poster was only showcasing a small snapshot of a small part of my thesis, the conversations the poster prompted were wide-reaching.
-I spoke with other conference-goers about my larger doctoral investigation, online reputation and management practices in general terms, and the idea of altmetrics—which I’ve given two talks about in recent weeks.
+I spoke with other conference-goers about my larger doctoral investigation, online reputation and management practices in general terms and the idea of altmetrics – which I’ve given two talks about in recent weeks.
 My poster also served as a conversation starter about my post-PhD plans (still in flux), potential public engagement activities, and even possible grant opportunities.

 Personally, I feel that these wider conversations are one of the best reasons to present an academic poster.
 Yes, it’s about the actual research presented in the visual artefact.
 But it is also about the conversations and connections that visual artefact creates in a wider sense.
-And for me, this one little poster made the conference a huge success—because I connected with others.
+And for me, this one little poster made the conference a huge success – because I connected with others.

 The rest of the conference was very interesting, too.
 It included a selection of staff and student presentations, breakout working groups, networking, and a research showcase at the end of the day.
 Sadly, I didn’t win any amazing prizes (as I did last year) but I did win a bit of confidence about my PhD research and my academic future.

 I’ll end there as I have just finished delivering a research symposium and I’m a bit tired after the excitement of the day.
-But I’ll share a post about that shortly… followed by tales from next week’s conference in Aberdeen.
+But I’ll share a post about that shortly, followed by tales from next week’s conference in Aberdeen.